biolink/biolink-model/docs/index.md

      * [EntityToPhenotypicFeatureAssociationMixin](EntityToPhenotypicFeatureAssociationMixin.md)
  * [EntityToOutcomeAssociationMixin](EntityToOutcomeAssociationMixin.md) - An association between some entity and an outcome
  * [ExposureEvent](ExposureEvent.md) - A (possibly time bounded) incidence of a feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
- * [ExposureEventToEntityAssociationMixin](ExposureEventToEntityAssociationMixin.md) - An association between some exposure event and some entity.
  * [FrequencyQualifierMixin](FrequencyQualifierMixin.md) - Qualifier for frequency type associations
      * [EntityToFeatureOrDiseaseQualifiersMixin](EntityToFeatureOrDiseaseQualifiersMixin.md) - Qualifiers for entity to disease or phenotype associations.
          * [EntityToDiseaseAssociationMixin](EntityToDiseaseAssociationMixin.md) - mixin class for any association whose object (target node) is a disease